AnirbanDey-9497/Rekord-Express/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 ## Author

 Anirban Dey

-## Project Identifier

-`REKORD-EXPRESS-2024-AD`